Achilles tendon connects the calf muscle to the heel bone. It lets you rise up on

 - Tendinosis.
 This refers to tiny

-tears (microtears) in the tissue in and around the tendon caused by overuse.
+tears (microtears) in the tissue in and around the tendon.
+These tears are caused by overuse.
 In

 Some experts now use the term tendinopathy to include both inflammation and